Bylaws as revised 17 October 2017.

 Association.
 The membership year shall be from January 1 through December

-31. New members joining after October 1 shall be considered paid up members
+31. New members joining after October 1 shall be considered members in good

-established by the Board of Trustees.
-Dues include a fee for Associate
+of the annual dues.
+Dues include a fee for Associate Membership in the

-unethical, or unattractive behavior by a two-thirds majority vote by the members
+unethical, or unattractive behavior by a two-thirds majority vote by the elected Board of the Association

 ARTICLE IV - CONDUCT OF BUSINESS